saltyorg/docs/docs/apps/lidarr.md

 1. Click "Save" to add Plex Autoscan.

-## 4. Music Path
+## Music Path

 1. When you are ready to add your first artist to Lidarr, click the "Path" drop-down and select "Add a different path".

-1. Click the blue "Browse" button, select the `music` folder, scroll to the bottom, and select "OK".
+1. Click the blue "Browse" button, navigate to `/mnt/unionfs/Media/Music`, scroll to the bottom, and select "OK".

 1. Click the green "check" button to add the path.

 1. All artist added now will have that path set.

-## 5. API Key
+## API Key

 This is used during the setup of [[Organizr|Install: Organizr]].